jflaming/Cydoemus/README.md

 Cydoemus
 ========

-Cydoemus is a project for mapping geospatial data, especially archaeological resources, the have a great deal of uncertainty in their spatial dimensions.
+Cydoemus is a project for mapping geospatial data, especially archaeological resources, that have a great deal of uncertainty in their spatial dimensions.